mkurz/deadbolt-2/deadbolt-guide/05-dynamic-rules.markdown

 ## Strategies for using dynamic resource handlers ##
 To the best of my knowledge, there are three ways in which to use dynamic resource handlers in Deadbolt 2:

-* Have a single `DynamicResourceHandler` that deals with all dynamic security.
-This can easily get very large, very quickly and so it's not a good idea.
+1. Use a single `DynamicResourceHandler` that deals with all dynamic security
-* Have multiple `DynamicResourceHandlers` and use specific ones in specific places, e.g. `@Dynamic("viewProfile", ViewProfileHandler.class)`.
+2. Use multiple `DynamicResourceHandlers` and use specific ones in specific places
-* Have a single `DynamicResourceHandler` that maps the name given in the annotation and creates a new handler (e.g. ViewProfileHandler) to deal with the request.
+3. Use a single `DynamicResourceHandler` that maps the name given in the annotation and creates a new, specific handler to deal with the request.

+### 1. Use a single, potentially huge DRH ###
+A friend of mine, sitting in a second-year university course discussion on object-oriented design, witnessed a student put up his hand and say, "I don't get it.
+Why don't we just put everything in one big class?".
+If you would ask a similar question, this is the approach for you.
+For the rest of us, I think we can all appreciate that any DRH dealing with more than a couple of separate dynamic restrictions would get very large, very quickly.

+### 2. Use multiple DRHs that are specified as needed ###
+// todo

+### 3. Use a single DRH façade that dispatches to other DRHs###
+// todo